 Easy breakfast skillet with vegan fried egg

 This vegan breakfast hash with a vegan fried egg is perfect for a weekend brunch.
 You can make it in about twenty minutes.
 Healthy, full of veggies and delicious.
 Top it with a vegan fried egg that has runny egg yolk.
-Easy to find ingredients.
+Delicious savory vegan breakfast idea.

 This vegetarian hash requires easy-to-find ingredients.
 Plus, it’s customizable, so you can use whatever are your favorite vegetables.